RMRs: Ways to Fix the Flicker Revisited

 [Above photos from ATEi Facebook page here]

-The forces applied to an optic on a reciprocating slide are far more abusive than those on an optic that remains static, even when mounted biggest bore rifle.
-The tighter the fit, the less stress on the mounting screws and the less flex in the optic body itself under recoil.
-This means less chance of flicker.
+The forces applied to an optic on a reciprocating slide are far more abusive than those on an optic that remains static, even when mounted on the biggest bore rifle.
+The tighter the fit, the less stress on the mounting screws and the less flex in the optic body itself under recoil, which means less chance of flicker.
 Thus, ideally, you want your RMR hand-fit to your slide for maximum reliability.
 Another method used by some companies is to mill the cutout for the small end of the spectrum, which may require some minor fitting for a perfect fit.

 Install your Sealing Plate Correctly

-This was first explained to me by Doug Holloway of ATEi (which is a superb choice of places to go for slide work, by the way).
-With this method you bend your RMR battery contact slightly inward.
+This was first explained to me by Doug Holloway of ATEi (which is a superb choice of places to go for slide work, by the way, and a part of the House Morningwood “tactical buyers club” too).
+With this method, you bend your RMR battery contact slightly inward.
 This allows for consistent contact regardless of what lateral position recoil or other movement pushes the battery.

 Grab a chopstick you saved from your last pseudo-Chinese food binge (because you used a fork anyway), and whittle it down.
 You can use basically anything non-conductive for this.
 Tweezers from an electronics repair kit may be ideal; the tip of your favorite EDC knife will not be.
 Carefully bend the battery contact inward; do your best not to reach the elastic limit and break it.